 The website World News Daily Report is a well known satirical website specialized in posting hoaxes and made up stories.
 The disclaimer on their website is pretty clear about that even though you have to scroll all the way down the page to find it:

 World News Daily Report assumes all responsibility for the satirical nature of its articles and for the fictional nature of their content.
 All characters appearing in the articles in this website - even those based on real people - are entirely fictional and any resemblance between them and any person, living, dead or undead, is purely a miracle.

-It is run by Janick Murray-Hall, who also runs the satirical Journal de Mourréal, a satirical site spoofing the (real) Journal de Montéal.
+It is run by Janick Murray-Hall and Olivier Legault, who also run the satirical Journal de Mourréal, a satirical site spoofing the (real) Journal de Montéal.
 Stories from the site are frequently copied by other sites without attribution and with the satire disclaimer omitted.
 If you saw this story on one of these sites don't hesitate to report it.